TrafficGuard/sophia/docs/docs/agent-concepts.md

 # Agent concepts

-## Design philosophy

 ## Agent types

 ### 1. Autonomous agents

-Nous comes with two fully autonomous agents (XML and Python/dynamic), which are capable of applying reasoning to break down a user request into a plan which can be complete by the available function calls.
+Nous comes with two fully autonomous agents (XML and Python/dynamic), which applying reasoning to break down a user request into a plan to be completed by the available function calls.

 ### 2. Workflow agents